OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 or another crucial service loading the module despite it being blacklisted.
 You will have to find that service yourself if the solution below does not solve your issue.

-Rebuilding the initramfs is an easy process, but the commands to do this vary between the distro.
+Rebuilding the initramfs is an easy process, but the commands to do this can vary between distributions of linux.

 #### Arch